HMCS Rainbow (1891): Royal Canadian Navy

 When the First World War broke out, Rainbow was sent to cover the withdrawal of the British sloops, HMS Shearwater and HMS Algerine, which had been engaged protecting British citizens during civil unrest in Mexico.
 She was the largest armed ship the Allies had at the time in the western Pacific Ocean and was ordered to find and engage ships of the Imperial German Navy in the Pacific Ocean; in particular the light cruisers SMS Leipzig and SMS Nurnberg.
 Rainbow never met either of these ships, although she missed Leipzig by only a day at San Francisco.
 The vessel remained the only source of protection for shipping in western North America until the arrival of the Japanese armoured cruiser Izumo.
 Following the destruction of the German Pacific Fleet at the Battle of the Falkland Islands in December 1914, the greatest threat to shipping in Pacific was considered to be armed German raiders and Rainbow was considered to be a match for all but the fastest.
 However, in 1915, her patrols were shortened due to the lack of a collier to refuel Rainbow while out on patrol.

 In early 1916, Rainbow was still patrolling the west coast of North America, performing reconnaissance on German shipping.
 On 23 April 1916, she seized the German-owned but American-flagged schooner Oregon and then followed that up by seizing the Mexican-flagged schooner Leonor on 2 May.
 The cruiser returned to Esquimalt with the prizes in tow on 30 May.
 In 1916 and early 1917, Rainbow was used to transport $140,000,000 in Russian gold bullion (valued in 1917 Canadian dollars), between Esquimalt and Vancouver.
 This money was placed in trust with Canada by the Russian government for protection due to the impending Russian revolution.

 The Royal Canadian Navy found that the cost of operating Rainbow was using up too much of the West Coast naval operations budget, and the crew of Rainbow were sorely needed on the Atlantic coast for the fight against the U-boats.
 Rainbow was decommissioned and deactivated on 8 May 1917, her crew sent east.
 On 5 July she was recommissioned in Esquimalt as a depot ship.
 She served in this capacity until 1 June 1920, when she was sold for scrap to a Seattle shipbroker.

+The ship's wheel is on display at the Canadian War Museum in Ottawa.